deepoceanblue/bash-scripts/README.md

 Written to have a single command (aliased e.g.: `.t`) that creates or attaches/switches (autonamed) sessions, optionally executing shell command (also from within tmux session).

 The tmux behaviour changed a lot between 1.6-2+, so YMMV; it works for me in 2+.

+### `_tmux.cmd.grid`

+creates tiled tmux window, running command in each pane.
+If command and filename given, each pane executes the same command over one line of a file.
+If only filename provided, each line is treated as a command to be executed in a separate pane.

+Written to simplify repetitive tasks on many urls/repos/files/whatever at once, e.g.: making ssh connections, rsync backups, file downloads, git pushes/pulls.

 ### `_x.touchpad.toggle`